princenyeche/BOP/README.md

 heroku addons:create heroku-redis:hobby-dev -a <appname>
 git push heroku master
 ```
 Your `requirements.txt` file should download all the necessary modules needed by python framework on Heroku.
 The procfile is needed by Heroku to start up the application, one is already available for this app.
-Don't forget to go to your **Heroku App > Settings > Reveal Configs vars** and set up the environment variables as shown on the table below. your DATABASE_URL should be configured for you from the above command.
+Don't forget to go to your **Heroku App > Settings > Reveal Configs vars** and set up the environment variables as shown on the table below. your DATABASE_URL should already be configured for you from the above command.

 In the environment variables, you will need to set it up as below, so python knows what to use anytime you stop or start the application.
 | <!-- -->    | <!-- -->    |